DevNdehPaul/QuickCart/README.md

 # QuickCart 🛒

-QuickCart is a **simple e-commerce web application** designed to make online shopping fast, intuitive, and user-friendly.
+QuickCart is a **simple e-commerce web application UI** designed to make online shopping fast, intuitive, and user-friendly.
-It provides product listings, a shopping cart system, and checkout functionality — all wrapped in a clean, responsive UI.
+It provides product listings, a shopping cart interface, and checkout flow — all wrapped in a clean, responsive design.

 ---